balena-os/leviathan/README.md

 ### Prerequisites needed

 - Install node and npm in your system.
 We recommend installing [LTS versions from NVM](https://github.com/nvm-sh/nvm#install--update-script).
-- **Important**, You would need access to balena's NPM registry beforehand to download private packages.
 - Download the image you want to test on your DUT from [balena.io/os](balena.io/os)

 ### Configuration needed

 - Start building your standalone testbot by [following the guide](https://github.com/balena-io/testbot/blob/master/documentation/getting-started.md#quick-start-guide-for-testbot).
-- Add NPM auth token with read permission to [install private packages](https://docs.npmjs.com/using-private-packages-in-a-ci-cd-workflow#create-and-check-in-a-project-specific-npmrc-file).
 - Create your test configuration, by creating a `config.json` file in the `workspace` directory, following instructions mentioned in the [testbot docs](https://github.com/balena-io/testbot/blob/master/documentation/getting-started.md#run-your-first-test).
-- Copy your downloaded balenaOS image inside the `workspace` directory.
+- Move the image zip file you want to test with inside the `workspace` directory in Leviathan.
-- Extract, rename, and recompress the image into the `.gz` format.
-The final file would look like `balena.img.gz` file.
+- Extract the image, rename it to balena.img, and recompress the image into the `.gz` format.
+The final file would look like `balena.img.gz` file and has to be in the `./leviathan/workspace` directory.

 ### Packages needed for installation

-(Taken from `Dockerfile.template` of each service, so might be incomplete or overkill)
+(Taken from `Dockerfile.template` of each service, so might be incomplete or properly overkill)

 1. Install OS packages